CentOS/python-cicoclient/docs/cli_usage.rst

 Setting your API key
 ~~~~~~~~~~~~~~~~~~~~
-There are two ways of setting your API key when using ``cico``.
+There are four ways of setting your API key when using ``cico``.
 You can either
 provide it on the command line like so::

     cico <command> --api-key <key>